ros-industrial/ros2_canopen/canopen/sphinx/user-guide/operation/ros2-control-interface.rst

  - "nmt/state"

-Use TPOD to send commands
+Use TPDO to send commands
 ----------------------------
 In order to send commands to hardware devices in a CANopen network, we first need to export the appropriate hardware interfaces.
 This is a critical step that enables us to effectively control each joint within our network.